Online matching games in bipartite expanders and applications: Fast online matching with -expiration

-\begin{proof} The matching strategy is the same as above.
-Thus for $T = K$, correctness is already proven.
-For larger $T$, we consider requests in blocks of length~$2K$.
-It suffices to show that while processing each such block, at least $K$ matches are assigned using the first copy.
+\begin{proof} The matching strategy is the same as in lemma~\ref{lem:mrs}.
+The proof proceeds by induction on~$T/K$.
+For $K=T$ the lemma is already proven by this lemma.
+Now assume that the lemma is already proven for some~$T$ that is a multiple of~$K$.
+We show with $1$ extra copy, $2T$ requests can be handled.
+We organize the requests in blocks of length~$2K$.
+It suffices to show that while processing each such block, at least $K$ matches are assigned using the extra copy, and hence, the remaining $T$ requests can be processed by the other copies.

 Fix a block and consider a moment during the processing of its requests.
-Let $M'$ be the set of all edges of the first copy that at some point have been present in the matching (and might still be present) since the beginning of the block.
+Let $M'$ be the set of all edges of the first copy that at some point have been present in the matching since the processing of the block started (and might still be present).
 Note that $\# M' \le 3K$, because at the start of the block at most $K$ edges can be present, and at most $2K$ requests are processed during the block.
 In fact, we have $\#M' < 3K$ until the last request is processed.

 Let $R$ be the set of requests in the current block that were matched outside the first copy.
 We show that $\#R < K$ after adding each next match, except perhaps after the last request.